Axepop/Pi-3/README.md

 I downloaded Etcher 1.18.1 and burned 20210607_RaspberryPi_with_OA_747.img to the microSD card.
 I had to modify a few things in code.

-<h2>XPT2046 5 inch HDMI Capacitive Touch Screen Monitor - 800x480</h2>
+<h2>Preboot edit of config.txt for the XPT2046 5 inch HDMI Capacitive Touch Screen Monitor - 800x480</h2>

-1) Add the following to config.txt
+1) Access the microSD  and edit config.txt with the following

 hdmi_group=2
 hdmi_mode=87